 How Does PPC Work For Restoration Companies?

-While many platforms like Facebook, Twitter, YouTube, and Instagram offer PPC campaign options, most pay per click campaigns originate from Google AdWords.
-AdWords allows accounts to target specific keywords to bid on, and subsequently appear on the top of results for those search queries.
-For restoration companies, the goal is to target industry and local keywords that have a high probability of conversion.
-Since you are paying on a per click basis, you want to prevent wasting dollars on clicks that have no chance of becoming customers.
+While many platforms like Facebook and Bing offer PPC campaigns, most pay-per-click ads originate from Google Ads.
+Google allows accounts to bid on specific keywords and subsequently appear on the top of results for those search queries.
 With that in mind, target keywords should be:

 - Appropriate: Appeal to users looking for actual restoration services, rather than “How To” articles

 - Opportunistic: Presents low enough competition that bidding for the keyword is realistic

 - Relevant: Relate to the restoration industry